damato-design/blog/src/posts/spacing-solved.md

 }
 ```

-I'm using the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) for the steps since designers love that [golden ratio](https://www.nngroup.com/articles/golden-ratio-ui-design/) in layout.
+I'm using the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) for the steps since designers love that [golden ratio in layout](https://www.nngroup.com/articles/golden-ratio-ui-design/).

 {% endaside %}

 ## + Typography

-You can take this one step further my including typography.
+You can take this one step further by including typography.
+If you consider that each use of typography is included into a category, the type scale could ramp based on the density instead of in isolation.
+This allows for a clearer relationship between typography and space as many designers strive for through vertical rhythm and a grid system.

+If you identify categories of typography with proper guidance for each you can connect the density to the category.
+Body text becomes larger in hero images and smaller in general areas.
+Perhaps even smaller for data-dense interfaces like tables.
+Each area uses the same type style but the density changes the size.

+## Real world examples

+If you're interested in how this all works in a real site or system, **the [damato.design](https://damato.design) family of sites all use the above approach to determine spacing + typography**, including this site.
+I will admit determining where to add the density shift is the bigger challenge but what helps is to identify where the `--spacing--near` and `--spacing--away` values should go first, then determine if the density should shift as the second step.

+One more note, in the [DAMATO Design System](https://system.damato.design), we do not have many typography categories; only display, heading, standard, and detail.
+This restricts the number of heading levels to only display and heading which loses content hierarchy unless shifting density.
+We could include more typography categories to describe a few additional levels (title, subtitle, etc) but opted to exclude for simplicity.